-Introducing and focussing on one key literary aspect of the extract or the author, students are asked to think about things such as characterisation, literary genres (e.g. gothic novels), short stories or authorial style (e.g. wit).
-'A' worksheets ask students to further explore these concepts with a follow-up exercise.
+Introducing and focussing on one key literary aspect of the extract or the author, students are asked to think about things such as the use of pen names, literary genres (e.g. memoirs), themes, or authorial style (e.g. Shakespeare's English).
+'A' worksheets ask students to further explore these concepts with a followup exercise.